Discovering Weed in Stockholm: A Guide to Cannabis Culture, Laws, and the Scene

 While cannabis consumption is illegal in Sweden, Stockholm has an undeniable cannabis culture.
 Much like other major cities around the world, the city has pockets where cannabis enthusiasts gather, exchange experiences, and partake in the plant.

-Some individuals use cannabis as a means of relaxation, while others may use it for medical purposes, although cannabis-based treatments are only available through prescription and under specific conditions in Sweden.
 In general, the city’s cannabis scene is highly private.
 Public consumption is rare and discouraged, as cannabis use in public can attract unwanted attention from law enforcement.

 The Rise of Cannabis Cafés and Private Clubs